310mc/https-310mc.github.io-tl/source/_posts/idol_story/fuyume_2.md

 Even though a photography session is Yume’s very own world…

-That frustrated and sickened Yume so much, he could never forget it.
-When he saw that person’s face again, Yume exploded.
+That frustrated and sickened Yume so much, Yume could never forget it.
+When Yume saw that person’s face again, Yume exploded.
 {% endbubble %}

 {% bubble Fuyume worried %}